y-scope/log-archival-bench/README.md

 ## Linting

-Before submitting a pull request, ensure you’ve run the linting commands below and have fixed all violations and suppressed all warnings.
+Before submitting a pull request, ensure you've run the linting commands below and have fixed all violations and suppressed all warnings.

 To run all linting checks: